haven1network/validator/Readme.md

 #### When to Perform This Activity

 - This activity should be carried out when instructed by the Haven1 Team.
-- You will be provided with a new `static-nodes.json` and the address of the new validator.
+- You will be provided with an updated `static-nodes.json` and the following information of the new validator.
+    - address
+    - accountAddress
+    - encodeID

 #### Steps to Add a New Validator